 Download & Other Tools

-- Definition: Highest level of education completed by parents of public school students in grades 7, 9, 11, and non-traditional programs, by child's sexual orientation (e.g., in 2015-2017, an estimated 35.7% of gay, lesbian, and bisexual students in grades 7, 9, 11, and non-traditional programs in California had at least one parent who completed a 4-year college degree).
+- Definition: Estimated percentage of public school students in grades 7, 9, 11, and non-traditional programs, by sexual orientation and highest level of education completed by a parent or guardian (e.g., in 2017-2019, 33.1% of gay, lesbian, and bisexual students in grades 7, 9, 11, and non-traditional programs in California had a parent or guardian who completed a 4-year college degree).

 - Measures of Demographics on Kidsdata.org